weizhi-lin/weizhi-lin.github.io/index.md

 layout: homepage
 ---

-## About Me

-Weizhi Lin is a Ph.D. candidate at the University of Southern California under the supervision of Prof. Qiang Huang, with plans to graduate in Spring 2025.
+I am a Ph.D. candidate at the University of Southern California under the supervision of Prof. Qiang Huang, with plans to graduate in Spring 2025.

 ## Research Interests